Hardware Monitoring: Physical Network Cards not Discovered on Sun Solaris Systems

 KB1005 - Sep 09, 2009

-Description: This article describes the procedure to follow if Hardware Sentry KM for PATROL or BPM Express for Hardware fail to discover network adapters on Sun Solaris systems.
+Description: What to do if Hardware Sentry KM for PATROL or BPM Express for Hardware fail to discover network adapters on Sun Solaris systems.

 Additional Keywords: Sun Solaris